Problem-Company-Toolkit/envoy-ssl/README.md

 ## How should I use this?

-The intent behind this project is that you can repurpose this to your needs.
+The intent behind this project is that you ca clone it then repurpose it to your needs.
 What makes this most useful is that it comes with a Certbot + Envoy setup which provisions SSL certificates, you just need to give it the right configurations.

 With this, you can set this up to provision certificates for most use-cases.
 This setup only works with the HTTP-01 challenge, so you won't be able to provision wildcard certificates.